 Each part, big or small, is a negative cost against your revenue.
 Small freebies, like a $1 socket cover, are insignificant in the moment, but they slowly add up!

 Commusoft’s Job Costing software, for example, makes it easy for technicians to account for freebies.
-Further, our system automatically tracks purchase orders and pasts costs per individual job.
+Further, our system automatically tracks purchase orders and past costs per individual job.
 This means the true cost of your inventory and its margins will never be unknown!

 Next, we’ll delve into labor rates.